 “I just got to be there because I’m an administrator, and the my love of this sport has come from when my children started a long time ago.
 [My son said] ‘you take the girls to everything, you don't take me to anything’.
 He embarrassed me, so I brought him to the local athletics club and from there I was handed a piece of paper and told to check the teams when they were coming in and in the old fashioned way to count the points on the cross country.
 I really and truly hadn't a clue,” she recalled.

 She emphasised the importance of encouraging people to be part of this wonderful sport.
 “We all have dreams.
 They mightn’t be to get to the Olympic Games as a star.
-It might be to go and help someone polish their star which is what I did this year.
+It might be to go and help someone polish their star which is what I did.
 I went and I saw all of the fantastic athletes representing Ireland at the Olympic Games in numerous sports.
 I was shining those stars and I loved every minute of it.
 That’s what you need to do; shine your stars.

 Carrick-on-Suir AC's Jake Costello, Laura Whelan, award winner Miriam Daly and Rose-Ann Fitzgerald at the Munster Star Awards.